riouxtherefore/angular-gulp-kss/README.md

 gulp dist
 ```

 Now there's a `./dist` folder with all scripts and stylesheets concatenated and minified, also third party libraries installed with bower will be concatenated and minified into `vendors.min.js` and `vendors.min.css` respectively.
+At `./dist/styleguide/` you'll find your generated style guide.